I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Her lips flattened into a thin line as she quickened her pace, her boots grinding against the gravel with each determined step.
 She hadn’t meant to be so curt, but blast him.
 He was the most handsome and infuriating man she had ever known.
 And the way his uniform fit, accentuating every broad plane and lean line, sent an unfamiliar heat curling through her, unsettling and unwelcome.

 The hill sloped gently toward the river, the morning sun casting golden light over the sprawling grounds of Basildon Park.
-A light breeze carried the scent of freshly cut grass and wildflowers, their delicate perfume at odds with the storm brewing inside her.
+The air stirred, laced with the scent of freshly cut grass and wildflowers, their delicate perfume at odds with the storm brewing inside her.
 The Countess had planned every detail of the picnic to perfection, but no amount of careful preparation could set Beatrice at ease.
 Not with him here.

 Beatrice rounded the corner, her breath easing as she scanned the scene.
-Laughter rippled through the air, and the scent of warm bread mingled with the crisp freshness of the river breeze.
+Laughter rippled through the air, the scent of warm bread cut by the crisp scent of water and moss from the nearby riverbank.
 But nowhere, thankfully, did she spot the infuriatingly handsome captain.

 Good.
 Relief unfurled in her chest, light as a breath of wind.
 Yet, her fingers twisted into the fabric of her skirt, a flicker of something uninvited stirring beneath it.